RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### property_value

-    - **description**: The edge property vaue to indicate which edges to remove.
+    - The edge property vaue to indicate which edges to remove.

     - Acceptable input types: string.